The Annual Meeting: What It Is and Why It Matters for Your Business

 Current Status of Corporate Transparency Act Compliance (March 7, 2024)

-At Chase Law Group, we've had several inquiries with regard to the status of compliance with the Corporate Transparency Act (“CTA”) in light of the March 1, 2024 ruling by the federal district court in the Northern District of Alabama in the National Small Business United v.
+Since this post was written, there are updates to the status of the requirements.
+Please refer to the most current post or contact our office for the latest.
+Contact Chase Law Group at 310-545-7700.
+As of March 7, 2024 At Chase Law Group, we've had several inquiries with regard to the status of compliance with the Corporate Transparency Act (“CTA”) in light of the March 1, 2024 ruling by the federal district court in the Northern District of Alabama in the National Small Business United v.
 Yellen, No. 5:22-cv-01448 (N.D.
-Ala.) wherein the court found the CTA to be unconstitutional and enjoined enforcement of the CTA as to the parties in that case only.
-In a notice issued by the Financial Crimes Enforcement Network (FinCEN) on March 4, 2024 with regard to the ruling, FinCEN advised that “the government...
+Ala.) wherein the court found the CTA to be unconstitutional...
 READ MORE

 What’s in store for 2024?
 Regulations That Could Impact Small Businesses